Hi, I’m Felix Youngman

-I build and lead teams that deliver in environments most organisations find difficult to navigate – fragmented governance, competing stakeholders, and high political stakes.
+I build and lead teams that deliver in environments many find difficult to navigate – fragmented governance, competing stakeholders, and high political stakes.

 Earlier in my career I held coordination roles in Brussels and southern Africa, working across regional institutions, government ministries, and civil society.
 These experiences shaped my practical understanding of how decisions actually get made in complex, multinational systems.

-I hold a distinction-level MA in Global Security and Strategy at SOAS University of London, a first-class MA (Hons) in International Relations and History from the University of Dundee, and am currently pursuing a Master’s degree in Organisational and Business Psychology at the University of Liverpool.
+I hold a distinction-level MA in Global Security and Strategy at SOAS University of London and a first-class MA (Hons) in International Relations and History from the University of Dundee.

 I’m at my best in environments where the map doesn’t exist yet – building the structures, relationships, and processes that let organisations move forward despite ambiguity.